O & P Temporary Worker VisasEntertainers, Athletes, and Individuals with Extraordinary Ability

 What Must the Employer Do to petition for the O and P visa?

-Petitions for O and P visas may be filed by a U.S. company or an authorized U.S. agent with the INS regional service center having jurisdiction over the place of intended employment.
+Petitions for O and P visas may be filed by a U.S. company or an authorized U.S. agent with the USCIS regional service center having jurisdiction over the place of intended employment.

 U.S. agents may file petitions on behalf of those who are traditionally self-employed, on behalf of those who use agents to arrange short-term employment with numerous employers, and on behalf of foreign employers.

 How Long Can the Employee Stay in the United States?

 An O petition may be granted for the period of time required to accomplish the event(s) or activities stated in the petition, but may not exceed three years.
 Further extensions are available.
 P visas may be granted for the period required to complete the competition or event.
 The maximum initial term allowable for an individual athlete is five years, for a total period of stay not to exceed 10 years.
 The maximum initial term for athletic teams, entertainers, and entertainment groups is one year.
 Extensions in these categories may be granted in increments of one year to continue or complete the activity or event for which they were admitted.